thorsten/phpMyFAQ/documentation/documentation.md

 In case you have PHP below 5.3.2 installed you cannot use phpMyFAQ.

 phpMyFAQ uses a modern HTML5/CSS3 powered markup.
-The supported browsers are Mozilla Firefox 3.6 and later (Windows/OS X/Linux), Safari 5.x or later (OS X/Windows/iOS), Chrome 5 or later (Windows/OS X/Linux), Opera 11.0 or later (Windows/OS X/Linux) and Internet Explorer 8 or later for Windows.
+The supported browsers are Mozilla Firefox 3.6 and later (Windows/OS X/Linux), Safari 5.x or later (OS X/Windows/iOS), Chrome 5 or later (Windows/OS X/Linux), Opera 11.0 or later (Windows/OS X/Linux) and Internet Explorer 7 or later for Windows.
 You have to enable JavaScript for the Ajax based functions as well.

+We recommend to use always the latest version of Firefox, Chrome, Safari, Opera and Internet Explorer.

 If you're using *lighttpd* you have to set the following configuration: